aarshitaacharya/littleLlamaLab/README.md

 5. **Scroll Highlighter**
    - Elevate your scrolling experience, where text magically lights up as you scroll down and gracefully fades as you scroll back up, adding a touch of enchantment to your browsing journey.

+6. **To-Do List**
+   - Elevate your to-do list experience with this minimalist task manager.
+Enjoy easy task tracking with check/uncheck functionality, and your progress is saved seamlessly using local storage.

 ## Getting Started

 Clone the repository to your local machine and explore the projects individually.
 Each project is contained within its directory, with necessary instructions and resources.